imAsparky/junction-box/docs/source/Design/design-index.rst

 .. highlight:: rst
 .. index:: Design; Index

-An index some design ideas chosen or considered for our project.
+An index for design ideas chosen or considered for our project.

 .. _design-index: